TriplyDB/Documentation/docs/ratt-transform/index.md

 }
 ```

 The following nested `mw.forEach` call shows the difference between the `"$parent"` key and the `$root` key.
-The `$parent` key allows then the individual country objects to be accessed, while the `"$root"` key allows the entire tree to be accessed:
+The `$parent` key allows the individual country objects to be accessed, while the `"$root"` key allows the entire tree to be accessed:

 ```ts
 app.use(